scala/docs.scala-lang/sips/pending/_posts/2012-06-29-fixing-either.md

 1. `for` comprehensions involving `Either` behave oddly.

 2. The alternatives are simpler to use, by virtue of their being 'biased' towards one of their possible result types.
-In the case of `Either`, it is necessary to specify which of the two types (`Left` or `Right`) should have its value passed to `foreach`, `map` or `flatMap`.
+In the case of `Either`, it is necessary to specify which of the two types (`Left` or `Right`) should have its value passed to the function passed to `foreach`, `map` or `flatMap`.

 3. The alternative may offer 'added value', such as `scalaz.Validation`'s ability to accumulate failures.